thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-linux-change-vm-size.md

 <properties
-   pageTitle="Redimensionnement d’une machine virtuelle Linux | Microsoft Azure" description="Comment augmenter ou diminuer les capacités d’une machine virtuelle Linux, en en modifiant la taille." services="virtual-machines-linux" documentationCenter="na" authors="mikewasson"
+   pageTitle="How to resize a Linux VM | Microsoft Azure" description="How to scale up or scale down a Linux virtual machine, by changing the VM size." services="virtual-machines-linux" documentationCenter="na" authors="mikewasson"